legendarycode3/onchain-betting-contract/README.md

     * Custom errors for gas-efficient error handling.
     * Security modifiers for participant and arbiter access control.
     * Reentrancy protection using OpenZeppelin's ReentrancyGuard.
-    * State variables and helper/view functions for reading contract data.
+    * State variables and helper/view functions for reading contract data. </br>
-Purpose:
+Purpose: </br>
+Handles all on-chain betting

 ## 🌐Technical Stack (Technologies Used)
 * ****[Solidity](https://www.soliditylang.org/)**** - The programming language for writing the Smart contracts.